 These five presentations (four in the fall semester; one in the spring) are considered "essential" in the holistic development of W&M students as each supports a key element found within our community.
-First-time-in-college students are required to attend the four fall sessions with their residence hall community (although alternate sessions can be registered for on an individual basis when academic or health conflicts arise).
+First-time-in-college students are required to attend three sessions with their residence hall community (although alternate sessions can be registered for on an individual basis when academic or health conflicts arise).

 Community Values and Responsibilities

 This session will engage students in scenario and discussion-based conversation regarding important aspects of our community values.
 Through discussion students will receive advice and information to assist them in making a successful transition during their first year at the university.
 Students also will learn about important resources available to them to assist with their success.

 Tribe Unity within a Diverse Community

 Tribe Unity is an exploration of identity and community.
 Our William & Mary community is made up of people from all over the world, every walk of life, with varied lived experiences.
 In this session, we will get to know the people in our community, explore our own identities, and understand new ways to hear and be heard.

 This session will engage participants in a values-based approach to developing and maintaining healthy relationships.
 Throughout this session, we will discuss the importance of communication, boundaries, and consent.
 Furthermore, this session will briefly discuss ways to support a friend if they are involved in an unhealthy relationship or may have experienced sexual assault.

 Authentic Excellence II: Resilience in a Relentless World (Late Fall Semester)